History

 Students seeking financial aid should begin by completing the FAFSA (Free Application for Federal Student Aid), which is available online at fafsa.gov.
 The FAFSA is the standard form that determines eligibility for federal aid in the form of student loans, work-study programs, and grants.
 It is also frequently required as a supplementary material for third-party loans and scholarship applications.
 Nearly 80% of full-time students receive financial aid of some kind.

-Students can also apply for merit-based scholarships through third-party sponsors and BU itself.
-BU offers more than 500 scholarship opportunities for its students, and these competitions are often sponsored by individuals or departments.
+Students can also apply for merit-based scholarships through third-party sponsors and the university itself.
+There are more than 500 scholarship opportunities for its students, and these competitions are often sponsored by individuals or departments.
 Students should visit the Scholarships page of the Financial Aid page for information about the different scholarship eligibility requirements and application procedures.

 Students

 Bloomsburg enrolls nearly 12,000 students with a variety of backgrounds and interests.
 Nearly 50% of students live in on-campus housing and participate in the dining hall meal plan program.
 Living on campus makes it easy for students to get involved in campus activities, meet new people, walk to classrooms and dining halls, or participate in hall events.
-On-campus residents can also take advantage of BU’s maintenance and cleaning staff and have access to extensive housing and facilities support services.
+On-campus residents also benefit from the maintenance and cleaning staff and have access to extensive housing and facilities support services.
 The campus is 100% wireless, so on-campus residents will have access to email and the internet at all times through their laptops, smartphones, and computers.